BrandonGatewood/PortlandStateJavaSummer2022/phonebill-android/app/src/main/res/raw/readme.txt

     The user may press the submit button to pretty print or the reset button to reset the input field.

     If a customer exist, it will pretty print all of its phone calls.
-    If a customer doesn't exist, it will print "No customer found".
+    If a customer doesn't exist, a pop up will appear stating that the customer wasnt found.

     NOTE:
     Customer name can contain characters and digits.